Spectral Collapse Drives Loss of Plasticity in Deep Continual Learning: Preliminaries

 \paragraph{The Hessian} The Hessian offers valuable insight into the loss landscape of a neural network \citep{pouplin_curvature_2023}.
 For example, one line of research is concerned with large connected regions in weight space where the error remains approximately constant \citep{schimdhuber}; such regions may be less prone to overfitting and result in smaller generalization gaps \citep{NEURIPS2021_bcb41ccd}.
-Since the Hessian $\Hessian$ is symmetric, there exists an orthonormal basis of eigenvectors $\{ \eigenvec[i] \}$ and real eigenvalues $\{ \eigenval[i] \}$ satisfying $\Hessian \eigenvec[i] = \eigenval[i] \eigenvec[i]$, for all $i \in \{ 1, \ldots, \numparams \}$.
-Each eigenvalue $\eigenval[i]$ measures the second-order curvature of the loss in the direction of the eigenvector $\eigenvec[i]$.
-A large eigenvalue indicates a steep change in the loss in the direction of the corresponding eigenvector, while a small eigenvalue indicates a flat change.
-Given the importance of the eigenvalues of the Hessian, the distribution of all eigenvalues, known as the \mydef{eigenspectrum}, can provide even richer insights into a neural network's loss landscape.
+Since the Hessian $\Hessian$ is symmetric, there exists an orthonormal basis of eigenvectors $\{ \eigenvec[q] \}$ and real eigenvalues $\{ \eigenval[q] \}$ satisfying $\Hessian \eigenvec[q] = \eigenval[q] \eigenvec[q]$, for all $q \in \{ 1, \ldots, \numparams \}$.
+Each eigenvalue $\eigenval[q]$ measures the second-order curvature of the loss in the direction of eigenvector $\eigenvec[q]$.
+A large eigenvalue indicates a \samy{rapid second-order change in the loss}{high local curvature in the loss landscape} in the direction of the corresponding eigenvector, while an eigenvalue near zero indicates low local curvature in that direction. \sarjun{}{Given the importance of the eigenvalues of the Hessian, the distribution of all eigenvalues, known as the \mydef{eigenspectrum}, provides more information than any single scalar summary, such as the largest eigenvalue or the trace.} It is possible decompose the Hessian further using the chain rule, to obtain the Gauss-Newton decomposition \citep{zhao2024theoretical}: